 - Discover what career fields and jobs you DO NOT want to pursue.

-*Internships are essential in today's college employment marketplace.
-Many employers that hire college graduates consider internship experience to be equally important as grades and organizational involvement.
+Internships are essential in today's college employment marketplace.
+Many employers that hire college graduates consider internship experience to be just as important as grades and organizational involvement.
 When it comes time to interview and hire, employers usually select graduates who have completed internships over those who have not.